 Our intention is then to extend these practices to all the IATL modules (ca 25 modules that enrol around 500 cross-faculty students) and to evaluate and disseminate the further findings to the wider Warwick teaching community through e-material, seminars, events (i.e. participation in existing Warwick events such as the Teaching and Learning Showcase, Teaching Fellow Forums, Window on Teaching at Warwick, etc.) and publications (i.e. publication in peer-reviewed journals).
 We aim to have a profound impact on the Warwick teaching and learning community.

-2) As a second avenue, we will create the IATL undergraduate module ‘Understanding Wellbeing’, which will be open to all students cross-faculty and will run from the academic year 2018/2019 (to be approved by the IATL module committee in January 2018).
-The module will be led by Sarah with the contributions of Elena and other Warwick disciplinary experts.
+2) As a second avenue, we will create the IATL undergraduate module ‘Understanding Wellbeing Theory and Practice’, which will be open to all students cross-faculty and will run from the academic year 2018/2019.
+The module will be co-led by Sarah and Elena and with the contributions of other Warwick disciplinary experts.
 The module will analyse the concept of wellbeing from the perspective of several disciplines (psychology, medical disciplines, sociology, business, and humanities) and will help students to understand the complexity of this crucial topic and the relevance of a holistic approach in order to solve the issues related to it.
 The module will embed the pedagogic practices previously identified and will constitute a further platform for working with students on wellbeing-related problems and possible solutions.

 ''The promotion of student and staff wellbeing is a key current issue across the higher education sector.
 Work is needed to understand how we can better integrate wellbeing into the fabric of universities – not only in terms of the provision of support services but also more centrally in thinking about how we embed wellbeing strategies into our ethos and everyday practices as well as the curriculum.
 I am very supportive of this particular study which is seeking to understand how we can integrate wellbeing considerations into both the content and the methods we use to teach our students.''